 An introductory workshop in the creation and development of scripted material for the stage.
 Each week students explore a different theatrical element through written exercises.
 Each student's work culminates in the writing of a one-act or full-length play.
 Students also read selected contemporary plays that provide models for meeting the challenges inherent in writing for the stage.
 Prerequisite: THEA 113, THEA 263, THEA 264, or permission.
-Not offered in 2022-23. (w, CRE)
+Offered Term 1. (w, CRE, C&I)